This page presents a checklist to ensure that you've completed each of the steps needed to integrate the SafetyNet Attestation API into your app.

-You have a dynamic whitelist in place for certain devices or users so that you can choose to ignore unfavorable SafetyNet Attestation API results.
+You have a dynamic allowlist in place for certain devices or users so that you can choose to ignore unfavorable SafetyNet Attestation API results.

 You can configure your app to function normally when the SafetyNet Attestation API experiences a large-scale outage.

 You've signed up for the API's mailing list for clients, which is used to communicate important announcements about the service, such as upcoming changes and new features.